badge icon

 Quote

-This incident has been recorded as one of the first confirmed cases of a U.S. fighter jet being shot down by Iranian fire since the outbreak of hostilities.
+This incident gained prominence as one of the first instances since 23 years that the U.S. lost a fighter jet in combat, and it was also among the first confirmed cases of a U.S. fighter jet being shot down by Iranian fire since the commencement of hostilities.

 The Downing Incident

-On 3 April 2026, a U.S. F-15E Strike Eagle fighter jet was shot down by Iranian forces in southern Iran.
-This twin-seat Boeing-made aircraft carries a two-person crew: a pilot and a weapons systems officer.
-According to information cited by Axios from an Israeli official and another source with knowledge of the incident, both crew members ejected from the aircraft after it was hit by Iranian fire.
+3 April 2026 saw a U.S.-owned F-15E Strike Eagle fighter jet shot down by Iranian forces’ fire in southern Iran.
+This Boeing-built, two-seat aircraft carries a two-person crew consisting of a pilot and a weapons systems officer.
+According to information cited by Axios from an Israeli official and another source with knowledge of the incident, after the aircraft was hit by Iranian fire, both crew members ejected and separated from the aircraft.

-The Islamic Revolutionary Guard Corps announced that the aircraft was destroyed by its advanced air defense systems over central Iranian airspace.
-The official statement falsely claimed the aircraft was an F-35, stating: “An advanced American-made F-35 fighter jet was destroyed over central Iranian airspace by the Islamic Revolutionary Guard Corps’ advanced air defense system.”
+Iranian Revolutionary Guard Corps announced that the jet was destroyed by its advanced air defense systems over central Iranian airspace.
+The official statement falsely claimed the aircraft was an F-35, stating: “An advanced American-made F-35 fighter jet was destroyed over central Iranian airspace by the Iranian Revolutionary Guard Corps’ advanced air defense system.”

 Wreckage footage published by Iranian media was analyzed by experts from BBC Verify, who concluded that the debris was consistent with that of a U.S. F-15E Strike Eagle.
-The inscription “U.S. Air Forces in Europe” found on the wreckage matched the emblems used on F-15 Eagle aircraft.
-It is also known that U.S. Air Force F-15 Eagle squadrons are stationed at RAF Lakenheath in the United Kingdom and are routinely deployed to the Middle East on rotation.
+Inspections of the debris fragments revealed markings reading “U.S. Air Forces in Europe”, which matched the emblems used on F-15 Eagle aircraft.
+It is also known that F-15 Eagle aircraft are stationed at RAF Lakenheath in the United Kingdom and are routinely deployed to the Middle East in rotation.

 Search and Rescue Operations

-Following the jet’s downing, the United States launched a search and rescue operation.
+Following the downing of the aircraft, the U.S. launched a search and rescue operation.
 According to CBS News citing unnamed U.S. officials, the operation involved two helicopters and one A-10 Warthog aircraft.
 U.S. special forces reported that one pilot was found alive on Iranian soil and rescued.

-BBC Verify confirmed a video showing a U.S. fighter jet and two helicopters near a bridge over the Karun River in Khuzestan Province.
-The footage indicates that the United States conducted search and rescue activities on the ground.
+BBC Verify confirmed a video showing a U.S. aircraft and two helicopters near a bridge over the Karun River in Khuzestan Province.
+These visuals indicate that the U.S. was conducting search and rescue activities on the ground.

 Various complications occurred during the rescue operation.
 According to Axios, the Black Hawk helicopter carrying the rescued pilot came under small arms fire; some crew members were injured, but the helicopter continued its flight and landed safely.

 According to CBS News, the A-10 Warthog aircraft providing support during the operation was also targeted; its pilot ejected over the Gulf and was later rescued.
-The Iranian military claimed it had shot down one U.S. helicopter involved in the rescue mission.
+The Iranian military, however, claimed it had shot down one U.S. helicopter involved in the rescue operation.

 Iran’s Stance and Reward Announcement